Introducing the Verifiable LEI (vLEI)

 - Legal Entity – Board Chair

-vLEI Role Credentials issued by Legal Entities to Persons in the context of the engagement of those Persons with the Legal Entities which can be verified by the Legal Entity.
-Examples:
+vLEI Role Credential issued by Legal Entities to Persons in the context of the engagement of those Persons with the Legal Entities which can be verified by the Legal Entity.

 - Legal Entity – Other Employees

 - Hospital/Physician’s practice – Patients

 Chaining of the vLEI Credentials in the vLEI Trust Chain using ACDC credentials allows for the provenance of vLEIs to be traced back to GLEIF as both the Root of Trust for the vLEI Trust Chain as well as to the entity that ensures the operational integrity of the Global LEI System.